ac952/info2300-hiking-areas-/design-plan/design-plan.md

 [Make sure you layout how to you plan to use PHP *includes*.]

 I will use php includes for the navigation bar, page array and footer.
 Each file would contain an id assigned to a variable (current_page) and the php includes(init.php) would contain the array of all the pages.In the body of my file, I would add php includes(header.php) for the navigation bar.
 In my header.php, I will create a for loop that returns the hyperlink of the page based on its assigned id.
 At the end of my pages, I will add php includes(footer.php) to include contact information in my footer.
-My photos.php file will also contain an array with jpeg files as the element.
+My photos.php file will also contain an array with jpg files as the element.

 [Write your pseudocode for your user defined function.]